dimag0g/nios_duino/README.md

 - RAM - NIOSDuino requires much more RAM than Arduino.
-Unless you have flash which supports code execution, all program code will have to reside in RAM, plus there's a lot of overhead in using POSIX functions to mimic the AVR library.
-Depending on the libraries you will use, you should expect as much as 500 kB of RAM to be required.
-Luckily, most FPGA boards come with at least several MB of SRAM, or tens of MB of SDRAM.
+Unless you have flash which supports code execution, all program code will have to reside in RAM, plus there's a lot of overhead in using HAL functions to mimic the AVR library.
+When using small C library and optimization (-O3 or -Os), a typical Arduino program should fit into ~64KB.
+With standard C library and light optimization (-01) you will need 128KB or more.

+If you have an FPGA with 500 kbit of internal memory or more, you can try on-chip RAM, which is significanly faster than pretty much any off-chip solution, unless you implement cache.
+Many FPGA boards come with external SRAM or SDRAM, which will offer you much more flexibility.

 - Flash - The typical solution present on Altera dev boards is to use the same EPCS serial flash chip for FPGA configuration and program storage.
-Note that serial flash cannot be used as code ROM - EPCS component provides a bootloader which reads the contents of the flash in the RAM and executes the code from there.
-Unless you have a NOR flash, you will still need the same amount of RAM to run your code.
+Typically, you don't want to execute code from flash, which is slow and cannot be programmed by the debugger.
+Rather, you will want to use a "boot copier" which copies flash contents into RAM on a reset, and run the code from RAM.

 Cheaper dev boards come with EPCS4 chip which only provides 512kB of storage shared between the FPGA configuration data and the software, so it will